Sun: Solar space missions

-The first satellites designed for long term observation of the Sun from interplanetary space were Pioneer 6, 7, 8, and 9, which were launched by NASA between 1959 and 1968.
+The first satellites designed for long-term observation of the Sun from interplanetary space were Pioneer 6, 7, 8, and 9, launched by NASA between 1959 and 1968.
 These probes orbited the Sun at a distance similar to that of Earth, and made the first detailed measurements of the solar wind and the solar magnetic field.
 Pioneer 9 operated for a particularly long time, transmitting data until May 1983.

 In the 1970s, two Helios spacecraft and the Skylab Apollo Telescope Mount provided scientists with significant new data on solar wind and the solar corona.
 The Helios 1 and 2 probes were U.S.–German collaborations that studied the solar wind from an orbit carrying the spacecraft inside Mercury's orbit at perihelion.
 The Skylab space station, launched by NASA in 1973, included a solar observatory module called the Apollo Telescope Mount that was operated by astronauts resident on the station.
 Skylab made the first time-resolved observations of the solar transition region and of ultraviolet emissions from the solar corona.
 Discoveries included the first observations of coronal mass ejections, then called "coronal transients", and of coronal holes, now known to be intimately associated with the solar wind.